mrolmedo/support-tools/collection/rancher/v2.x/supportability-review/README.md

   - Connectivity:
       - Access to Rancher URL

-      - Access to Internet to download the collect.sh script
+      - Access to https://raw.githubusercontent.com/ to download the collect.sh script

       - Access to the repository ghcr.io/rancherlabs